 Personalization has been the center of attraction for years now.
 Everyone talks about it, reads about it, writes about it, and as a user – expects it.
-In theory, personalization is simply ‘delivering a unique one-to-one experience to each user’.
-That’s it.
-How simple!
-But in practice, it is not as plain and straightforward as it sounds.
-And we understand that.
+But this “simple” ideal demands a powerful engine – a customer engagement platform that gathers data, analyzes preferences, and orchestrates personalized interactions across every touchpoint.

 At a glance, these are the major challenges that marketers often face.